-Each of these variables is going to play a role in weight loss and not all of them are going to be equally important to everyone.
-For example, an obese person looking to reach a healthier weight is going to have to focus much more on developing healthier eating habits than the college wrestler who needs to make weight.
+Each of these variables are going to play a role in weight loss, and not all of them are going to be equally important to everyone.

 For most people, there’s a more important question to ask.

-Rather than asking, how much weight can you lose in a month, you should ask yourself how much weight you should lose in a month.
+Rather than asking, "How much weight can you lose in a month?" ... you should ask yourself "What is healthy weight loss?" and "How much weight should you lose in a month?"

-You can lose weight in one of two ways.
-You can lose weight quickly or you can lose it sustainably.
+When it comes to how much weight you can lose in a month, and weight loss in general, you can lose weight in one of two ways.
+You can lose weight quickly or you can lose weight sustainably.

 Although it is possible to lose weight quickly and keep it off, most people find it hard to rapidly lose weight and maintain it.
 That’s because the changes you need to drop a lot of weight quickly are hard to maintain in the long-run.